datagutt/stream-aggregator/crates/providers/stream-aggregator-provider-tiktok/README.md

 ## Requirements

-- Node.js 18+ must be installed and available in PATH
+- Node.js 24+ LTS must be installed and available in PATH
 - The `nodejs-bridge` directory must be accessible (auto-detected or configured via `bridge_path`)

 ## Development